elsoul/skeet-doc/articles/doc/en/backend/basic-architecture.md

 This greatly improves development efficiency between teams.

-## directory structure
+## Overall directory structure

 Skeet has multiple services in one repository.

-Services are located in the apps directory.
+Services are placed in a directory under apps.

 for backend services